kingscode/vuetify-upload/README.md

 And now your files contains an object with all the files that you'll need to add or delete
 With:

-- file which contains the file itself
+- `file` which contains the file itself.
-- isDeleted: a boolean if the file must be deleted
+- `isDeleted`: a boolean if the file must be deleted.
-- isNewFile: a boolean if the file is new and must be uploaded
+- `isNewFile`: a boolean if the file is new and must be uploaded.
-- And all other attributes you added yourself to the `v-mdodel`
+- And all other attributes you added yourself to the `v-model`.

 props:
-- `max` number (max count of uploadable items)
+- `max`: maximum number of uploadable items.